learn-co-curriculum/module-6-what-you-should-be-doing-after-graduati/README.md

 * Use Thursday to write your blog.
 Unlike during the program, a blog shouldn't take a week to write especially since you have already done your outline.
 Sit down for a few hours and begin writing.

 * Thursday should also be a day for finishing off your sprint for the week.
 At this point, if you haven't merged into your master branch you should consider doing so.
-Note only merge a fully developed feature into master.
+Note: Only merge a fully developed feature into master.

 **FRIDAY**